varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 ========

 When grouping transactions, there is a hierarchy structure showing which transaction initiated what.
-The level increases by one by an 'initiated by' relation, so for example a backend transaction will have one higher level than the client transaction that initiated it on a cache miss.
-Request restart transactions does not have it's level increased.
-This is to help predicting the level for a given transaction.
+The level increases by one on an 'initiated by' relation, so for example a backend transaction will have one higher level than the client transaction that initiated it on a cache miss.
+Request restart transactions don't get their level increased to make it predictable.

 Levels start counting at 1, except when using raw where it will always be 0.